ksu-hmi/DoseMate/README.md

 4. Medication Information: Users can store details about each medication, including purpose, dosage instructions, and any special considerations.

-5. Doctor Contact: Include a feature to easily access the contact information of the prescribing physician.

-6. Emergent Response Integration: Includes an SOS feature that in case of an emergency can alert designated contacts or even emergency services with the user's location annd relevant medical information
+5. Emergent Response Integration: Includes an SOS feature that in case of an emergency can alert designated contacts or even emergency services with the user's location annd relevant medical information

-7. Implement text-to-speech functionality for voice feedback and instructions.
+6. Implement text-to-speech functionality for voice feedback and instructions.

 # Licenses